liferay/liferay-code-samples/portal/7.2/java8/code/modules/applications/portlets/resource-command-portlet/README.md

 ## What it does

-The main `ResourceCommandPortlet` simply shows a list of `PersonalTask`s to be done, consisting of a priority, a due date and a title for the task.
+The main `TaskListPortlet` simply shows a list of `PersonalTask`s to be done, consisting of a priority, a due date and a title for the task.
 The list of tasks are retrieved from a `TaskListMockService` which simply returns a hard coded list of tasks (in a real case scenario this would probably be a service that retrieves the tasks from DB).

-There is a `TaskListFileMVCResourceCommand` that uses the same service to generate a xls file with the task lists and return it as a binary file.
+There is a `XLSTaskListMVCResourceCommand` that uses the same service to generate a xls file with the task lists and return it as a binary file.

 Both the service and the `MVCResourceCommand` are registered as OSGi services and attached to the `MVCPortlet` using declarative services.